Literary and Philosophical Society of Newcastle upon Tyne

 Literary and Philosophical Society of Newcastle upon Tyne, Independent subscription library in Newcastle upon Tyne, England.

-Joseph Swan conducted the first public demonstration of electric light bulbs at this location, making it the first building illuminated by this technology.
+Joseph Swan conducted the first public demonstration of electric light bulbs here, making it the first building to be illuminated this way.
+This technical achievement links the place to the birth of modern lighting in an unexpected way.

 Location: Newcastle upon Tyne